Gate Locks for Wooden Gates & Garage Doors: a guide.

 Mortice Sashlocks

-Sashlocks are similar to deadlocks in that they fit within the door and are
+Sashlocks are similar to deadlocks in that they fit within the door and are available in 3 or 5 lever versions (again 5 lever being an insurance lock).

-feature a latch (and will require a pair of handles to work).
-The doors can be
+Where they differ to deadlocks is as well as the deadlock bolt they also feature a latch (and will require a pair of handles to work).
+The doors can be left unlocked and the door won’t swing open in a breeze etc, as to open the

 door you will have to physically pull the handle down to open the door.
-If

-stiles, you’ll just need a matching rebate kit to be able to fit the lock.
+As with a deadlock they can be fitted to doors with rebated meeting stiles, you’ll just need a matching rebate kit to be able to fit the lock.

-pros:- A 5 lever insurance sashlock will more than likely satisfy your insurance
+- A 5 lever insurance sashlock will more than likely satisfy your insurance

-- Comprise a latch as well as a lock
+company (hence the name!) - Comprise a latch as well as a lock

 - Key lockable and openable from either side